AresMUSH/aresmush.com/tutorials/install/oneclick.md

 If at any point you need to start over with your oneclick image:

 1. Open the Digital Ocean droplet management dashboard.
-2. Go to Destroy -> Rebuild Droplet.
+2. Go to Settings -> Rebuild.
 3. Select the AresMUSH image from the image list.
 (You may need to search for 'aresmush' if it doesn't show up automatically.)
-4. Click "Rebuild".
+4. Enter the droplet name for security and click "Rebuild".

 It will take a few minutes, but then your droplet will be restored to the original oneclick image and you can start the install all over again.
 This will not affect the droplet's size/region/etc. and shouldn't impact its IP address or domain either.